-The dumbbell sumo squat is a free weight exercise that not only targets the rectus femoris and vastus lateralis but also other muscle groups in the leg such as the calves and hamstrings.
 This means that, if you are otherwise unable or unwilling to target these muscle groups, the dumbbell sumo squat is an unsuitable replacement for leg extension alternatives.

 The dumbbell sumo squat is performed by gripping a dumbbell between both of the exerciser’s upward facing palms.
 The exerciser will then set their feet slightly wider than shoulder-width apart with the heels planted firmly and their toes facing outwards.

-Using their hips as the basis of the movement, the exerciser will lower themselves until their knees are at least parallel with their hips, all the while keeping their back as straight as possible and their chest facing upwards.
-This is vitally important, as improper form may cause injuries.
+Using their hips as the basis of the movement, the exerciser will lower themselves until their knees are at least parallel with their hips, all the while keeping their back as straight as possible and their chest facing upwards; This is vitally important, as improper form may cause injuries.